 As you can see, it is essential to define what we mean by ‘most used’ before we get into our list of the most common programming languages.

 We could list the most common programming languages according to any one of thousands of sources.
-For this article, we have decided to use the Tiobe Index, a world-recognized authority when it comes to programming language popularity that is released monthly by software company Tiobe.
-All statistics and order of popularity for this article were taken from the 2018 December version of the list.
+For this article, I have decided to use the Tiobe Index, a world-recognized authority when it comes to programming language popularity that is released monthly by software company Tiobe.

 What Is The TIOBE Index?